 The number of people at risk of poverty or social exclusion has increased in most Member States

-Although on average 23.7 % of the EU population were affected by poverty or social exclusion in 2015, the current level and the evolution of the country-specific shares underlying this figure have varied greatly.
+Although on average 23.7 % of the EU population were affected by poverty or social exclusion in 2015, the levels of individual countries varied widely.
 The country with the lowest share of poor or socially excluded people among its population was the Czech Republic (14.0 %), followed by Sweden (16.0 %), the Netherlands (16.4 %) and Finland (16.8 %).
-At the other extreme were some southern and eastern European countries, in particular Greece (35.7 %), Romania (37.4 %) and Bulgaria (41.3 %), where more than a third of the population was affected by poverty or social exclusion.
+At the other extreme were some southern and eastern European countries, in particular Bulgaria (41.3 %), Romania (37.4 %) and Greece (35.7 %), where more than a third of the population was affected by poverty or social exclusion.

 To meet the overall EU target on risk of poverty and social exclusion, Member States have set their own national targets in their National Reform Programmes.
 As noted in the European Council conclusions from 17 June 2010, Member States are free to set their own targets based on the most appropriate indicators for their circumstances and priorities.
 In most countries the target is expressed as an absolute number of people to be lifted out of the risk of poverty or social exclusion compared with 2008 (European Commission, 2015).
 This corresponds to the base year also used for the overall EU target.

-In 17 of the EU Member States, the number of people at risk of poverty or social exclusion has risen since 2008, increasing the distance to their national targets (see Figure 4).
-19 Member States use a target based on the indicator ‘people at risk of poverty or social exclusion’, and four (Bulgaria, Denmark, Estonia and Latvia) base their targets on one or more of its sub-indicators.
-The remaining countries (Germany, Ireland, the Netherlands, Sweden, and the United Kingdom) defined their targets based on nationally developed indicators not available on the Eurostat database .
+In 16 Member States, the number of people at risk of poverty or social exclusion has risen since 2008, pushing them further away from their national targets (see Figure 4).
+Nineteen Member States use a target based on the indicator ‘people at risk of poverty or social exclusion’, and four (Bulgaria, Denmark, Estonia and Latvia) base their targets on one or more of its sub-indicators.
+The remaining countries (Germany, Ireland, the Netherlands, Sweden, and the United Kingdom) define their targets based on nationally developed indicators not available on the Eurostat database .

 Three countries using the ‘at risk of poverty or social exclusion’ indicator or one of its sub-indicators (the Czech Republic, Poland and Romania) had already reached their national poverty targets by 2015.
-Poland and Romania have also made the most progress in integrating their most vulnerable members into society (a reduction of 7.1 and 6.8 percentage points in the share of people affected by poverty or social exclusion, respectively).
-But despite this, Romania still has one of the highest rates of people in poverty or social exclusion in the EU.
+Poland and Romania have also made the most progress in integrating their most vulnerable members into society with a reduction of 7.1 and 6.8 percentage points in the share of people affected by poverty or social exclusion, respectively.
+However, Romania still has one of the highest rates of people in poverty or social exclusion in the EU.
 Lithuania had also met its goal in 2014, but by 2015 it had moved away from it again.
 The other Member States using this concept to define their national targets have yet to meet their goals.

 Improvements in the number of poor or socially excluded people between 2008 and 2015 can also be seen among other Member States who have either not reached their target (such as France, Croatia, Latvia, Austria, Slovakia and Finland) or have based their targets on country-specific indicators (such as Germany).